nicholashopper/verde-mining/content/projects/project-green-light.md

 ![Paul Cockerham surveying the move](/img/second-green.png)

 \
-The Verde Team headed out of Midland, Texas at 6am to the well site to meet the Operator.
-Additionally a team to transport the Hash Hut and a team to setup the natural gas generator were present.
+The Verde Team headed out of Midland, Texas at the crack of dawn.
+Waiting at the well site were the Operator, a team to transport the Hash Hut, and a team to setup the natural gas generator.

 ![](/img/third-green.png)

-Once the power was live in the Hash Hut, the Verde team plugged in 23 Antminer T17+.
+Once the power was live in the Hash Hut, the Verde team plugged in 23 Miners (Antminers T17+).
 Warm air was blasting out the sides.
 The Team opened a laptop, and confirmed Verde Mining was live.

 ![](/img/forth-green.png)